- Pets and Animals»

 Sometimes cattle are born without hair, such as in the undated vintage photograph shown to the right.

-While these calves do not usually have any other obvious health problems they are often smaller and may be bullied by their herd mates.* Their slower growth may relate to having to use more of there energy keeping warm.
-Fort this reason many farmers with euthanise these animals rather than raise them, and adult examples are rare.
+While these calves do not usually have any other obvious health problems*, they are often smaller and may be bullied by their herd mates.
+Their slower growth rate is attributed to hairless animals having to use more of their energy keeping warm.
+Fort this reason many farmers will often euthanize these animals rather than raise them, and adult examples are rare.

 In most cases hairless is cause by congenital (a.k.a. "viable") hypotrichosis and is a genetically inherited trait that has turned up in a number of breeds including Hereford, Peidmontese, Angus, Holstein and Guernsey.Many consider this fault to have arisen in the Hereford but it is also possible that it had mutliple spontaneous occurrences in different breeds.